jtl-scx/channel/docs/020_meta_data.md

 API Documentation: [Create Seller Attributes](https://scx-sandbox.ui.jtl-software.com/docs/api_channel.html#operation/CreateSellerAttributes)

 A Channel may provide a set of seller-specific Attributes.
 These attributes describe settings for offers which directly belong to a Seller.
-To send seller attributes to the Channel-Api just execute the following command:
+To send seller attributes to the Channel-Api just execute the command below:

 ````bash
 ./run scx-api:put.attributes-seller <sellerId>
 ````

-This skeleton project provide a very basic default implementation for a Seller Attribute Loader.
-To create your own implementation, just implement the `SellerAttributeLoader` Interface and register your implementation for DI using `service.yml`
+This skeleton project provides a very basic default implementation for a Seller Attribute Loader.
+To create your own implementation, just implement the `SellerAttributeLoader` Interface and register your implementation for DI by using `service.yml`
 ### Update Request

 A Seller can request a Seller Attribute update by sending a Seller Event `Seller:Meta.SellerAttributesUpdateRequest`.